 Summer vacation begins in many private schools

-private schools, which intended to start the vacation in mid-June or on
+However, the government schools in general, along with some other private schools, which intended to start the vacation in mid-June or on July 1 remained open.

 Education circles blamed the education officialdom for the uneven observance of the official two-month summer vacation.

 First, the initiators of the idea to observe summer vacation in July and August to include Ramazan and save the schoolchildren from hardship woke up very late and secondly the plan was kept so vague and full of confusion.
 "The people at the helm of affairs played it to their chest when it came to implement the government decisions," said a source in the education department.

 Following reservations among the private schools of all cadres and status, the Sindh education secretary had moved a summary in the last week of May as well for the declaration of the July-August summer vacation as "optional" for this year, which was turned down by the chief minister on May 29, leaving no justified means for change in the previously practised June-July summer vacation.